-We, the undersigned, being two of the directors of the Company, do hereby state that, in the opinion of the directors, the accompanying financial statements as set out on pages 10 to 73 are drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 September 2014 and of their financial performance and cash flows for the financial year then ended.
+We, the undersigned, being two of the directors of the Company, do hereby state that, in the opinion of the directors, the accompanying financial statements as set out on pages 31 to 77 are drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 September 2015 and of their financial performance and cash flows for the financial year then ended.

-The supplementary information set out on page 74 has been prepared in accordance with the Guidance on Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants and presented based on the format as prescribed by Bursa Malaysia Securities Berhad.
-Signed on behalf of the Board in accordance with a resolution dated 28 January 2015.
-YAP KOW @ YAP KIM FAH TAN TENG KHUAN TAN TENG KHUAN Statutory Declaration Pursuant to Section 169(16) of the Companies Act, 1965 I, Yap Wan Ting, being the officer primarily responsible for the financial management of the Company, do solemnly and sincerely declare that the financial statements as set out on pages 10 to 73 and the supplementary information set out on page 74 are to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.
-Subscribed and solemnly declared at Kuala Lumpur in the Federal Territory on 28 January 2015 Before me to the members of APB Resources Berhad (Company No. 564838-V) (Incorporated in Malaysia)
+The supplementary information set out on page 78 has been prepared in accordance with the Guidance on Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants and presented based on the format as prescribed by Bursa Malaysia Securities Berhad.

+Pursuant to Bursa Malaysia Securities Berhad Listing Re Accountants and presented based on the format as pr Signed on behalf of the Board in accordance with a res solution dated 14 January 2016.
+YAP KOW @ YAP KIM FAH TAN TENG KHUAN Statutory Dec Pursuant to Section 169(16) of t I, Yap Wan Ting, being the officer primarily responsible do solemnly and sincerely declare that the financial supplementary information set out on page 78 are to the make this solemn declaration conscientiously believing of the Statutory Declarations Act, 1960. statements as set out on pages 31 to 77 and the he best of my knowledge and belief, correct and Subscribed and solemnly declared at Kuala Lumpur in the Federal Territory on 14 January 2016 Before me YAP WAN TING to the members of APB Resources Berhad (Company No. 564838-V) (Incorporated in Malaysia)